ncolosso/Resume/README.md

 ## Nicolas Colosso's Resume Repository

-This resume was created using a plain text format.
+This repository includes my resume created in plain text format, and in simple HTML.

 For the PDF version of it, click [here](https://github.com/ncolosso/Resume/files/998162/Resume.pdf).